 Janiece Pompa, Ph.D. is a Clinical Professor in the SP Program, a position she has held for over 15 years.
 She also has adjunct appointments in the Departments of Psychology and Psychiatry.
-Dr. Pompa is the Director of the Department's Psychoeducational Clinic and teaches the Clinic Practicum course, Child and Family Counseling, Neuropsychological Basis of Behavior, and Neuropsychological Assessment.
+Dr. Pompa is the Director of the Department's Educational Assessment and Student Support Clinic and teaches several courses including the Neuropsychological Basis of Behavior, Neuropsychological Assessment, Child Counseling and Therapy, and Clinic Practicum.
 Dr. Pompa's specialty is child and family interventions, learning disabilities, and neuropsychological assessment.
 She is a licensed psychologist and licensed school psychologist.
 She has a Ph.D. in Child Clinical Psychology from Michigan State University.
 Dr. Pompa regularly consults with schools and treatment facilities across Utah and the nation involved in the assessment of adolescents with conduct disorders and children with disabilities.
-Dr. Pompa is widely known for her expertise in learning problems and diversity (e.g., bilingual, multicultural, and LGBT).
-Dr. Pompa has served as President of UPA, and serves on APA's Minority Task Force, and the advisory board of UASP.
+Dr. Pompa is the President of the Utah Psychological Association and has served on several UPA boards including those dealing with bilingual, multicultural, and LGBT issues.
+In addition, Dr. Pompa has served on APA's Minority Task Force and advisory boards of UASP.
 She is also past-treasurer of UASP and past-Chair of UPA's Private Practice Committee.